VoitecP/patient_registration/README.md

 git clone https://github.com/VoitecP/patient_registration.git
 ```

+Execude included Script BAT file:
+run-app-pip.bat  Will  create Virtual enviroment using pip and Run .
+run-app-pipen.bat (Recommended) will check if your local python instalation have package pipenv, then it will install, create Pipenv for that project and Run !

-Execude included Script BAT file, Run-app.bat It will do all necessary work, install Virtual Env, with requirements, create .env file from template and run project !
+It will do all necessary work, install Virtual Env, with requirements, create .env file from template and run project !
 But if you want to do it manually, just follow this steps:

 ```